 Look for an expanded menu of trail rides, lesson opportunities and how to schedule a ride this Fall.

-Join us in welcoming our two new PWS Weekend Wranglers.
-Please take a minute to read a little about each of them below.
-Check the available Trail Rides on the HOA Calendar and email firstname.lastname@example.org to enjoy the Ranch on Horseback and meet Allison and James.
+Join us in welcoming our new PWS Weekend Wrangler.
+Check the available Trail Rides on the HOA Calendar and email email@example.com to enjoy the Ranch on Horseback and meet Allison.

 A little about Allison Ritz:

 "My name is Alison Ritz.
 I am 22 years old and currently living in Buchanan Dam, Texas.I was born in Houston and although I was born in the city, I am definitely a country girl at heart.
 When I was 12 years old, we moved to the beautiful hill country town of Leakey, Texas; population 439.
 This is when I discovered my love for horses.
 I began working at a trail riding stable that owned 33 horses, where I was immersed in the horse world and began soaking up all the information I could.
 By the end of my 5 years there, I was the lead wrangler and running the place at only 18 years old.
 Since then, I have acquired much more experience working with numerous horse owners, doing various riding clinics and now own a horse of my own; but trail riding is something I have truly missed.
 That being said, I am very excited about being a part of the team here at Walnut Springs and getting to know each and every one of you!"

 2019 -2020 White Tail Deer Harvest

 The Preserve at Walnut Springs Homeowners Association is preparing for our 2019-2020 Whitetail Deer Harvest in accordance with our Wildlife Management Plan.